Pulpotomy in New York

 Effective Treatment for Tooth Decay

-To help preserve teeth that have been severely damaged by tooth decay, our pediatric dentists may recommend a therapeutic pulpotomy treatment.
+To help preserve teeth that have been severely damaged by tooth decay, our pediatric dentists may recommend a therapeutic pulpotomy treatment in New York.
 This therapy allows Dr. Robert N. Goldsmith and Dr. Jessica Lynch to isolate and treat infection or damage to the inside of the tooth.

 To learn if your child needs a pulpotomy in New York, call (844) 910-3557 or fill out our contact form to speak with our West Side Kids Dental team.